 The latest women’s Head Coach.
-Cardiff, meet Matthew Mott.
+Welsh Fire, meet Matthew Mott.
 He explains: Dream draft picks.
 New tactics.
 And how The Women’s Hundred will inspire children.
 He’s keen to jump in.

 What brought you to The Hundred?

 Cardiff is a special place for me.
 This is a unique opportunity to be at a place for the start of a competition and to start a culture.
 It will be nice to recruit good people, which will be a part of the strategy.
 We don’t just want good cricketers but we want people who can build a good culture from the start.
 Being in the infancy of that is exciting.

 Will the Women’s Big Bash League success be reflected in The Women’s Hundred?